trbarrettjr/BlueFruit/README.md

 ## meeting-mute.py
 This program is a keyboard shortcut program that I written to utilize in Zoom and Google Meets.
 These programs have a audio and video mute button related to their buttons on the Bluefruit.

+These keystrokes given are for a Mac.
+You will need to modify your code to match for Windows or Linux.  __Note__: _Zoom & Google Meet can change the keystrokes at anytime.
+You have been warned!_

 ## color-direction.py
 This is an expiramental program that I was testing a theory for future code.